 - Edibles chef: Create new and exciting edibles products from raw cannabis material.

-Under state law, all cannabis industry employees in West Virginia must be over the age of 21 to work at any cannabis facility.
-While patients 18 and over (and minors with an authorized caregiver) can apply for a medical card, anyone under the age of 21 can't work in a cannabis business.
+Under state law, all cannabis industry employees in West Virginia must be over the age of 18 to work at any cannabis facility.
+Patients 18 and over (and minors with an authorized caregiver) can apply for a medical card, and anyone under the age of 18 can't work in a cannabis business.

 Legally, all cannabis employees (and individuals identified in the cannabis license application) must undergo a pre-screening and criminal background check.
 A disqualifying offense may prevent you from working in the industry.
 In addition, all employees must undergo state-mandated training.

 All cannabis employees must complete a two-hour online course approved by the Office of Medical Cannabis (OMC).
 No paper option is available.
 Participants must pass each training section with a pass rate of 80%.
 In the course, students will be educated regarding the following:

 - How to recognize and report unauthorized activity